rdyar/LWEmailer/README.md

 This is built using the community version of Visual Studio.

-You can download a zip file of the installer and required file above under `Releases`.
+You can download a zip file of the installer and required files above under `Releases`.

 Go to File >> Settings to configure your info.